Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Procedural provisions]

-(2) The naturalisation authorities transmit the personal data which they have stored on applicants aged 16 or over to the authorities for the protection of the Constitution for the purpose of investigating grounds for exclusion in accordance with section 11.
+The nationality authorities transmit the personal data which they have stored on applicants aged 16 or over to the authorities for the protection of the Constitution for the purpose of investigating grounds for exclusion in accordance with section 11 sentence 1 nos.
+1 and 2.
 The authorities for the protection of the Constitution notify the inquiring body without delay in accordance with the applicable special statutory provisions on the processing of the said data.

 table of contents